peterkhe1999/CheatSheet/OSCP/README.md

 9. Once the authentication process by the KDC is complete and the client has both a session key and a service ticket, the service authentication begins.

-10. First, the client sends the application server an **Application Request (AP-REQ)**, which includes the username and a timestamp encrypted with the session key associated with the service ticket along with the service ticket itself.
+10. The client sends the application server an **Application Request (AP-REQ)**, which includes the username and a timestamp encrypted with the session key associated with the service ticket along with the service ticket itself.

 11. The application server decrypts the service ticket using the service account password hash and extracts the username and the session key.
 It then uses the latter to decrypt the username from the AP-REQ.
 If the AP-REQ username matches the one decrypted from the service ticket, the request is accepted.
 Before access is granted, the service inspects the supplied group memberships in the service ticket and assigns appropriate permissions to the user, after which the user may access the requested service.